 These kinds of batteries require proper care and maintenance for lasting longer.
 These are used in inverters, automobiles, and in backup power systems.
 It has to be charged for a longer duration and performs well when maintained properly at regular intervals.
 These provide the best value for power and energy per kilowatt-hour.

 This battery is used in portable devices and such as phones, music players etc and has capacities depending upon the size of the battery.
 These are of high density and has a potential for higher capacities.
 Therefore, it can also be used to provide high current in power tool appliances.

 Nickel Cadmium Battery

 This battery can be recharged many times and has a more physical and electrical withstanding capacity.
 It has nickel oxide as the cathode and cadmium as the anode with potassium hydroxide as the electrolyte.
-These batteries are used in portable computers, cam recorders other small battery operated instruments.
+These batteries are used in portable computers, cam recorders other small battery-operated instruments.

-Sealed Maintenance Free Battery
+Sealed Maintenance-Free Battery

-These battery requires minimum maintenance and can be used in supplying consistent and low power such as UPS applications.
+This battery requires minimum maintenance and can be used in supplying consistent and low power such as UPS applications.
 These are used to deliver instant power are used in power deficit areas such as rural areas.
-These are used with appliances when you need store important information when the power goes out.
+These are used with appliances when you need to store important information when the power goes out.